justnchan/Columns-Game/README.md

 # Columns-Game
-A Columns game clone written in Python using the Pygame library.
+A Columns game clone written in Python using the pygame library.